Construction Worker Salary UK – Job Titles and Salaries

 If you would like to become a site supervisor and have some experience working on the construction site, we can help you to qualify for this position and increase your salary from £20k to £30-40k.

 The course that we offer is the CIOB Level 3 in Site Supervisory.
 This will not only allow you to qualify for site supervisor positions, but it will also give you a qualification from the CIOB.
 Therefore, it is a highly valuable course for your professional development.

 A step up from the site supervisor is the site manager position.
-In this role, you have a much more active role than a supervisor.
 A supervisor oversees the operations on site, whereas a manager directs the operations.
 They ensure that projects get completed within a set time frame and have regular meetings with other professionals involved in the project creation.

 A Plumber has the essential role of installing hot and cold water supplies, sanitary needs, rain drainage, heating and more.
-Their role is really in demand because every single house or flat needs a plumber.
+Their role is really in demand because all facilities require plumbing work.
 Due to this high demand, they often get high salaries too.
-Their average salary is £30k a year but this can rise if they are really experienced or work freelance.

 Quantity surveyors are responsible for the budgeting and cost of a construction project.
 They will often be asked to calculate the costs of a project based on initial planning.
 They will then continue to work within the project to ensure the budget for the project is maintained.